-- Dual vocational degrees: In order to be admitted to a dual vocational degree combining academic studies and training in a company, you need a university entrance qualification.
-In addition, you have to sign a training contract with a company.
+- Dual vocational degrees: in order to be admitted to a dual vocational degree combining academic studies and vocational training in a company, you need a university entrance qualification.
+In addition, you have to sign a vocational training contract with a company.

 Recognition of school-leaving certificates